Fueling in the Heat Why Your Summer Strategy Should Change

 Gels and chews for carbs.
 A low-carb electrolyte drink or plain water for hydration.

 By keeping your carbs out of your bottle, you can drink to thirst without accidentally overloading your gut with sugar.
-A concentrated, carb-loaded sports drink in a hot, blood-flow-compromised gut is a recipe for disaster.
+A concentrated, carb-loaded sports drink in a hot, blood-flow-compromised gut is a recipe for a GI meltdown.

 // THE SEPARATION RULE